torpkev/epidemic_docs/commands.md

     /epidemic recipes - Will display the available remedies.
 Requires epidemic.recipes.display

+    /epidemic day - This will display the in-game day according to Epidemic.
+Requires epidemic.admin

+    /epidemic invincible <player uuid or player name (if online)> <number of days> - Makes a player invincible to any epidemic ailment for the number of days listed.
+Requires epidemic.admin permission

 /cure can be used to cure a player of an ailment